Mooselookmeguntic Lake (Josh Kuckens photo)

-Here are a list and descriptions of the Amphibious trips we offer.
+Here you will find a full list and description of the different Amphibious trips we offer.
 Click on the drop-down boxes to learn more about the awesome Batesies who will lead them!

-Mooselookmeguntic I Leaders: Tess Miller and Eli Nixon
+Mooselookmeguntic I Leaders: Emma Hampson and Sam Rickerich

-Mooselookmeguntic II Leaders: Emma Smith and Wade Rosko
+Mooselookmeguntic II Leaders: Michael Cooper and Annabel Mahon

 Mooselookmeguntic is a trip this that will be a relaxing amphibious trip exploring all corners of Mooselookmeguntic Lake and the Western Foothills of the picturesque Rangeley region.
 Canoeing days will be spent journeying around the lake and the many small islands in the Stephen Phillips Preserve.
 Two days hiking in the Lakes Region allows for great views of Saddleback, Rangeley Lake, and the eastern edge of the White Mountains along with plenty of swimming in Smalls Falls!